airsecure/airsecure/README.md

 ### How it works

 Inside of AirSecure, each client creates a secure, on-device private wallet to store private keys to their encrypted entries.
-This is done using [Textile](https://github.com/textileio/textile-go/wiki) to create the wallet, encrypte the data, and manage keys on the user's behalf.
+This is done using [Textile](https://github.com/textileio/textile-go/wiki) to create the wallet, encrypt the data, and manage keys on the user's behalf.
 Next, we will add Textile's device sync capability and remote backup capability to make secret management a bit easier for everyone.

-### TODO
+### Roadmap

 - Multi-device sync through end-to-end encrypted [Threads](https://medium.com/textileio/wip-textile-threads-whitepaper-just-kidding-6ce3a6624338)
 - Secure recovery through remote-device backup
+- User-configurable Textile Cafes

 ### Creators